-FOR SEVERAL BANDS
+A CURRENT-FEED SYSTEM FOR SEVERAL BANDS

-The antenna has a fundamental frequency of 7100 kc. and is operated on its second and jourth harmonics for 14,200 and 28,400 kc., respectively.
+The antenna has a fundamental frequency of 7100 kc. and is operated on its second and fourth harmonics for 14,200 and 28,400 kc., respectively.
 Parallel tuning is used on 7100 kc. and series tuning for 14,200 kc., parallel tuning again being used for 28,400 kc.
 The system operates as two voltage-fed Hertz antennas in parallel on the two higher frequencies.
 The arrangement will also work quite well on the 3500-kc. band with parallel tuning of the tank circuit, the whole system being approximately a half-wave antenna with all but the two end eighth-waves "folded back on itself."
-With a fundamental 3500-kc. antenna (total length about 183 feet) better all-band operation could be obtained with feeders of the length given.
-The condensers C_1 and C_2 can be of 250- or 350- μμfd, capacity.
+With a fundamental 3500-kc. antenna (total length about 135 feet) better all-band operation could be obtained with feeders of the length given.
 The feeders can be pulled back as shown if the distance between the antenna and the station is less than 45 feet.